Kumada coupling: Reaction conditions

 The reaction typically is carried out in tetrahydrofuran or diethyl ether as solvent.
 Such ethereal solvents are convenient because these are typical solvents for generating the Grignard reagent.
 Due to the high reactivity of the Grignard reagent, Kumada couplings have limited functional group tolerance which can be problematic in large syntheses.
 In particular, Grignard reagents are sensitive to protonolysis from even mildly acidic groups such as alcohols.
-They also add to carbonyls and other oxidative groups.
+They also add to carbonyls and other electrophilic groups.

-As in many coupling reactions, the transition metal palladium catalyst is often air-sensitive, requiring an inert Argon or nitrogen reaction environment.
+As in many coupling reactions, the transition metal palladium catalyst is often air-sensitive, requiring an inert argon or nitrogen reaction environment.

 A sample synthetic preparation is available at the Organic Syntheses website.

 Selectivity

 Stereoselectivity

 Both cis- and trans-olefin halides promote the overall retention of geometric configuration when coupled with alkyl Grignards.
 This observation is independent of other factors, including the choice of catalyst ligands and vinylic substituents.

 Conversely, a Kumada coupling using vinylic Grignard reagents proceeds without stereospecificity to form a mixture of cis- and trans-alkenes.
 The degree of isomerization is dependent on a variety of factors including reagent ratios and the identity of the halide group.
-According to Kumada, this loss of stereochemistry is attributable to side-reactions between two equivalents of the allylic Grignard reagent.
+According to Kumada, this loss of stereochemistry is attributable to side-reactions between two equivalents of the vinylic Grignard reagent.